lstate/X-SPELLS-V2/README.md

 Make sure to change the dataset you want to use from inside the code.
 You can also use the youtube dataset by running the `youtube_train_vae.py`.

-Finally, you can use the `create_explanations.ipynb` notebook to use the models created above and produce the explanations.
+Finally, you can use the `create_explanations.py` script to use the models created above and produce the explanations.

 ## Licenses